lsst-sqre/gafaelfawr/docs/arch/flow.rst

 ============

 The user's interaction with Gafaelfawr is normally initiated by an attempt to visit a protected application.
-That application uses nginx-ingress Kubernetes annotations to trigger an authentication subrequest to the Gafaelfawr ``/auth`` endpoint.
+That application uses ingress-nginx Kubernetes annotations to trigger an authentication subrequest to the Gafaelfawr ``/auth`` endpoint.
 That sets off the following interaction:

 #.
 The ``/auth`` handler receives the headers of the original request.
    No token is present in an ``Authorization`` header, nor is there an authentication session cookie.
    The ``/auth`` handler therefore returns an HTTP 401 error.
-#. nginx-ingress determines from its annotations that this means the user should be redirected to the ``/login`` route with the original URL included in the ``X-Auth-Request-Redirect`` header.
+#. ingress-nginx determines from its annotations that this means the user should be redirected to the ``/login`` route with the original URL included in the ``X-Auth-Request-Redirect`` header.
    Alternatively, the URL can be included in the ``rd`` parameter to the ``/login`` route, but this requires escaping.
 #.
 The ``/login`` handler sets a session cookie containing a randomly-generated ``state`` parameter (for session fixation protection).
    It also includes the return URL in that session cookie.